Faisal of Saudi Arabia: Six-Day War

 During the Six-Day War, Faisal ordered the Saudi Arabian Armed Forces to be on alert, canceling all vacations and mobilizing forces in the Kingdom's north.
 Following that, orders were issued for a force of 20,000 Saudi soldiers to travel to Jordan to participate alongside the Arab forces.
 After the war, he directed that a Saudi force be stationed inside Jordanian territory to provide support and assistance as needed for ten years.

 Furthermore, at the Khartoum Conference, Saudi Arabia, Libya, and Kuwait agreed to establish a fund worth $378 million to be distributed among countries affected by the June 1967 War.
 Saudi Arabia would contribute $140 million.
+However, Faisal did not attend himself and did not send a representative to the Arab League summits until 1969 to keep away from the requests of the Arab countries involved in the war concerning the increase of Saudi Arabia's financial aid.

-Faisal's grandson, Prince Amr bin Mohammed Al-Faisal, said "I am told by my relatives, my other relatives, after 1967 and the fall of Jerusalem to the Israelis, that was a turning point in his life.
+Faisal's grandson, Prince Amr bin Mohammed Al Faisal, said "I am told by my relatives, my other relatives, after 1967 and the fall of Jerusalem to the Israelis, that was a turning point in his life.
 He never smiled again, according to them.
 I didn't see him smile much, and he became very quiet and contemplative, and mostly he would spend his time listening rather than speaking himself."